Balzers to Chur

 Description

-Follow the foot of Gutenberg Castle south and turn right onto Rietstrasse after a small pond:
+Follow the footpath from Gutenberg Castle towards the south and turn right onto Rietstrasse after a small pond:

-4. In front of the church, continue to the left (Heerengasse) until you reach the fountain topped by a moufflon.
-Continue along the axis (Sternengasse, Tobelgasse and Prättigauerstrasse) to cross the vineyards, two streams and reach the plain at the foot of the cliffs.
-In the valley, cross a stream, railway, Landquart River and a tunnel road in succession.
-After crossing a stream (Mühlebach), walk along the lower slopes, past Igis Castle and reach Igis (Gandastrasse).
-Cross Igis following the signposting (Unterdorfstrasse) which leads to road N°3.
-This main road allows you to cross from Zizers to Calandastrasse on the right.
+4. In front of the church, continue left (Heerengasse) to the fountain topped with a mouflon.
+Continue straight ahead (Sternengasse, Tobelgasse and Prättigauerstrasse) to cross the vineyards and two streams and reach the plain at the foot of the cliffs.
+In the valley, cross a stream, a railway line, the Landquart river and a busy road through a tunnel.
+After crossing a stream (Mühlebach), follow the bottom of the hills, pass in front of Igis Castle and reach Igis (Gandastrasse).
+Cross Igis following the signs (Unterdorfstrasse) which lead to road No. 3.
+This main road allows you to cross Zizers to Calandastrasse on the right.

-5. From this street, continue on the second street on the right (Plätzlistrasse) to cross a railway track and pass under the previous bridge again by taking a path on the right.
-After a passage under the motorway, the route returns for the last time to the Rhine followed up to Chur.
+5. From this street, continue along the second street on the right (Plätzlistrasse) to cross a railway line and pass under the previous bridge again by taking a path on the right.
+After passing under the motorway, the route rejoins the Rhine for the last time and follows it to Chur.
 Leave this bank of the Rhine at the Haldenstein road bridge.

-6. Go up to the bridge, follow the road to the left and pass over the highway to reach a roundabout.
-Turn right on the axis between the motorway and the railway (Reitnauerweg, Wiesentalweg) which runs along the railway track to a crossroads.
-Turn left (Gürtelstrasse), cross the railway and, at the end, take the first street on the right (Alexander Strasse) which leads to Bahnofstrasse, followed by Poststrasse which ends on Martinusplatz.
-Pass to the right of the church of St Martin and climb the stairs under the tower to reach the cathedral.
+6. Climb up to the bridge, follow the road to the left and cross over the motorway to reach a roundabout.
+Turn right onto the road between the motorway and the railway line (Reitnauerweg, Wiesentalweg), which runs alongside the railway line to a crossroads.
+Turn left (Gürtelstrasse), cross the railway line and, at the end, take the first street on the right (Alexander Strasse) which leads to Bahnofstrasse, followed by Poststrasse which ends at Martinusplatz.
+Pass to the right of St Martin's Church and climb the stairs that pass under the tower to reach the cathedral.

 • Departure : Jubilaumkirche, Kirchensträssle, 9496 Balzers